Ryan Pace: Professional career

 After Fox's firing, Pace hired Matt Nagy as Chicago's next head coach in 2018.
-Before the season, the Bears traded their 2019 and 2020 1st round draft picks for star Oakland Raiders outside linebacker Khalil Mack and Oakland Raider’s 2020 2nd round draft pick and made him the highest-paid defensive player in NFL history.
+Before the season, the Bears traded their 2019 and 2020 first round draft picks for star Oakland Raiders outside linebacker Khalil Mack and made him the highest-paid defensive player in NFL history.
 That year, the Bears went 12–4 to win the NFC North for the first time since 2010, while Eddie Jackson and Tarik Cohen, two fourth-round picks Pace made in 2017, were named All-Pro.
 Trubisky was named to the Pro Bowl as well.
-The Bears had 8 players participate in the Pro Bowl following the 2018 season.
 Pace was eventually named Executive of the Year by the Sporting News, becoming the third Bears general manager to win the award after George Halas in 1956 and Michael McCaskey in 1985.

-The Bears had the 20th overall pick in the 2021 Draft.
-Pace moved up 9 spots in the first round in a trade with the New York Giants to select quarterback Justin Fields.

-In Pace and Nagy's four-year tenure, together the Bears made the playoffs two of four seasons, with 2018-2020 being the first time the Chicago Bears had a three year stretch of 2 playoff appearances and zero losing seasons since the 1980’s.
-However, 2021 saw the Bears regress to a 6–11 record.
-On January 10, 2022, Pace, along with Nagy, were fired by the Bears.
-After his firing, Pace released a statement of gratitude that described the news as "the tough part" of his occupation but he was "proud to have poured absolutely everything into making the Chicago Bears a better football team every single day".
+The Bears had the 20th overall pick in the 2021 NFL draft.
+Pace moved up nine spots in the first round in a trade with the New York Giants to select quarterback Justin Fields.
+After a 6–11 2021 campaign, Pace and Nagy were fired on January 10, 2022.
+In seven seasons under Pace, Chicago went 48–65 with two playoff appearances (0–2 in playoff games).
+Following his exit, he released a statement of gratitude that described the news as "the tough part" of his occupation but he was "proud to have poured absolutely everything into making the Chicago Bears a better football team every single day".

 On February 23, 2022, Pace was hired by the Atlanta Falcons as a senior personnel executive.
 The move reunited him with Falcons general manager Terry Fontenot, with whom he worked in New Orleans.
+On June 26, 2023, he was promoted to director of player personnel for the Falcons.
+He was elevated to vice president of football operations and player personnel ahead of the 2024 season.

 Personal life

-The son of Michael Pace and Ginger Phillips, Pace grew up in Flower Mound, Texas which is a suburb of Dallas.
+The son of Michael Pace and Ginger Phillips, Pace grew up in Flower Mound, Texas, which is a suburb of Dallas.
 His grandfather Buck was a minor league baseball player.

 He and his wife Stephanie have one daughter together.